- Assignment ID:

 Experience and Qualifications

-- Degree and/or training in digital marketing, communications, or other related fields
+- Degree and/or training in marketing or a related field

-- Experience in digital marketing, content development, and designing campaigns for social media
+- Experience in digital marketing, social media and online content creation

-- Experience in developing Google AdWords is an asset
+- Experience in developing Google Adwords and webinars an asset

 - Ability to work independently as part of a remote working group